George B. McKibbin: Positions in the military government of Allied–occupied Germany (1947–48)

 In June 1947, it was announced that McKibbin would be appointed by President Harry S. Truman and Secretary of War Robert P. Patterson to succeed Dwight Griswold as a director of the internal affairs and communications division of the Allied Control Council in Allied-occupied Germany (a component of the Allied Military Government of Occupied Territories).
 He had been Griswold's personal recommendation for his successor.
 He worked in Germany from July 1, 1947, through July 1, 1948.
-On February 10, 1948, his role in Germany was changed from director of internal affairs and communications, with McKibbin being re-assigned to serve as the governmental affairs advisor to Lucius D. Clay.
+On February 10, 1948, his role in Germany was changed from director of internal affairs and communications, with McKibbin being reassigned to serve as the governmental affairs advisor to Lucius D. Clay.
 This came alongside the announcement that the AMG's Internal Affairs and Communications Division would be folded and its functions would be transferred to the Civil Affairs Division.

 McKibbin aided Clay in setting-up the independent West German government.
 Additionally, Clay's request he set up brother organizations in Germany similar to brotherhood cause he was involved in organizing in the United States for the National Conference of Christians and Jews (a group whose board he served on).

 McKibbin took a year's absence from his Chicago law firm in order work in Germany.
 His wife accompanied him to Germany.